grpc/proposal/A65-xds-mtls-creds-in-bootstrap.md

 ## Proposal

 We will define a new credential type in the bootstrap file called `tls`.
-Its configuration will be the same as that of the file-watcher certificate provider described in [gRFC A29][A29].
+Its configuration will be essentially the same as that of the file-watcher certificate provider described in [gRFC A29][A29].
 Specifically, the config will look like this: